 This is where keywords can kill you.
 You want just enough keywords to signify that your page is on topic.
 Add other related words and phrases that relate to the topic but are not keywords.
 Don’t overstuff your keywords and kill your content!

 Search terms are also becoming more conversational, thanks, in part, to voice automated assistants like Apple’s Siri.
 As more people speak their search commands to Siri and her Android equivalent, the more long tail keywords will sound like a conversation.
 You can set up your content for the future by doing a little bit of both with your content.

-When you start to craft your posts, think like a journalist to find what the real interest in your subject is.
+When you start to craft your posts, think like a journalist.
+Find out what the real interest in your subject is.
 What do you have to say about the topic that is meaningful and different than the similar content out there?
 How does that relate to your company or brand’s mission and values?
 How can you talk about that like it is a journey, appreciating little insights along the way?
 This is essential to your success in the current content wave.

 The values of your brand should weave through your content like a continuous fiber, always reaffirming to your readers what you or your company is about.
-Everything that makes you unique should be reinforced in some way within your content.
+Reinforce everything that makes you unique in some way within your content.
 This includes emails and other customer content- be sure to act and speak for your values!
 All of this together tells readers your story.

 Authenticity is another core of storytelling for branding success.
 Don’t be inauthentic, your readers will know!
 Act in the same way you conduct yourself when you write your content.
 Readers will never have to wonder who you really are.
-This helps build trust in you as someone who can be counted on.
+Personality helps build trust in you as someone who can be counted on.
 This perception extends to the way your audience feels about your products or services.

 Giveaways Can Growth Hack and Build Value